 Built largely through acquisitions, Danaher's five business segments reflect a well balanced portfolio.
-Top segments Life Sciences and Test & Measurement accounted for 35% and 19% of revenues in fiscal 2012, respectively.
+Top segments Life Sciences and Test & Measurement accounted for 36% and 19% of revenues in fiscal 2013, respectively.
 Life Sciences products include imaging systems, acute care equipment (blood gas measurement devices), pathology diagnostics (tissue embedding and chemical reagents), and instrumentation (microscopes).

 Key Danaher subsidiaries include Beckman Coulter, Matco Tools Corporation, Jacobs Vehicle Systems, Tektronix, X-Rite, EskoArtwork, Linx Printing Technologies, Fluke Corporation, Keithley Instruments, Sybron Dental Specialties, Trojan Technologies, Gems Sensors, Gilbarco, and Sea-Bird Electronics.

 Already its top segment, Danaher is working to get an even larger foothold in the life sciences sector, whose growth is being driven by such factors as aging populations, increased preventive health care, and US health care reforms.
 It is also seeking opportunities to beef up its industrial business.
 To this end, Danaher uses a combination of divestitures and acquisitions.